Lightweight CNN-Based DDoS Detection for Resource-Constrained Edge Networks: Methodology

 \subsection{Final Model Architecture}

-In the following phase, we proceed with the implementation of our Convolutional Neural Network (CNN) model.
-The architecture of our CNN model, as illustrated in Figure \ref{fig:Figure3}, encompasses a sequence of designed layers, each of which has been rigorously substantiated in a plethora of publications.
+In the next phase, we implement our Convolutional Neural Network (CNN) model.
+The architecture of our CNN model, as illustrated in Figure \ref{fig:Figure3}, comprises a sequence of designed layers, each of which has been rigorously substantiated in numerous publications.

 \textbf{Input Layer:} The initiation of our CNN model involves taking the output generated by Algorithm \ref{euclid} as the input (Figure \ref{fig:Figure4}) for the express purpose of online attack detection.
-This model functions to classify traffic flows into one of two distinct categories: malicious (i.e., representing Distributed Denial of Service (DDoS) attacks) or benign.
+This model classifies traffic flows into one of two categories: malicious (i.e., representing Distributed Denial of Service (DDoS) attacks) or benign.
 The paramount aim here is to optimize the model's simplicity and computational efficiency, rendering it suitable for deployment on resource-constrained devices.
-In terms of size, the input layer is $n x m$, where $m = 11$ since $11$ features are read by the algorithm.
+In terms of size, the input layer is $n \times m$, where $m = 11$ because the algorithm reads 11 features.